dnvriend/docker-networking-test/README.md

 ]
 ```

 We can see it uses the `bridge` strategy and no `containers` are part of that network.
 Let's fix that.

+## Launching containers
-We will launch two
-ubuntu containers and make them part of the `linux` network:
+We will launch two ubuntu containers and make them part of the `linux` network:

 ```bash
 $ docker run -it --net=linux --name=ubuntu1 ubuntu